Bedlington Terriers

 Again, to repeat, it is important that screening test results are provided by a breeder concerning these disorders.

 Bedlington Terriers are active dogs that enjoy daily exercise.
-This will keep him more mellow and less inclined to become bored and get into mischief.
+This will keep your terrier more mellow and less inclined to become bored and get into mischief.

 Space Needs of the Bedlington